 • Expedited delivery: If you need your items delivered by a specific date, that service usually comes with an added cost.

-Tips to Lower Your Moving Costs
+Tips to Lower Your Long Distance Moving Costs

 • Declutter first: The less you move, the less you'll pay.
 Sell, donate, or discard anything you no longer need.